f0xmulder/development/docs/docs/developer.md

 python manage.py sync_apis
 ```

-You can now start the Django API (develpoment version) with:
+You can now start the Django API (development version) with:

 ```bash
 python manage.py runserver